drowzeenico/skeleton/README.md

 # Skeleton

-My first project with Backbone.js, Require.js, Grunt, Bower, SCSS and Skeleton Framework.
+My first project with Backbone.js, Require.js, Grunt, Bower, SCSS and Skeleton CSS Framework.

 ##### How to install: